 Zimmerman, Andrea.
 Firefighter Flo!
 Kids and caregivers will love enthusiastically making the sound effects of firefighters at work: clang, whoosh, jangly jang!
 The big, bold art pairs perfectly with fun rhymes.

 3 & 4-year-olds

 Azaad, Dezh.
 The Carpet: An Afghan Family Story.
-A day in the life of an Afghan refugee child and their family, where every moment revolves around love, family, and the carpet that connects them to home.
+A day in the life of an Afghan refugee child and their family, revolving around love, family, and the carpet that connects them to home.